-These programs tend to last no more than three years before completion.
-During the course of the program, students will gain knowledge of wide-ranging topics spanning biology, neuroscience, anatomy, biomechanics, kinesiology, physiology, pathology, exercise physiology, ethics and values, evidence-based practice, musculoskeletal system, clinical reasoning, communication, finance, management sciences, and behavioral science.
+These programs tend to last up to three years before completion.
+During the program, students will gain knowledge of wide-ranging topics spanning biology, neuroscience, anatomy, biomechanics, kinesiology, physiology, pathology, exercise physiology, ethics and values, evidence-based practice, musculoskeletal systems, clinical reasoning, communication, finance, management sciences, and behavioral science.

 Becoming a Physical Therapist

 There are over two hundred accredited physical therapy programs through which anyone can earn a Doctor of Physical Therapy degree.
-The path to becoming a physical therapist usually include the follow steps:
+The path to becoming a physical therapist usually includes the following steps:

-Step 3: Complete a clinical residency: After graduation, physical therapists must complete a residency program or fellowship.
+- Step 3: Complete a clinical residency: Physical therapists must complete a residency program or fellowship after graduation.